MinhajJamraiz/Capstone/Readme.txt

-1- For running the DHL Capstone Application (including JAVAFX SDK):
+1- For running the DHL Capstone Application (including JAVAFX SDK for windows x64):

 we have included a jar application in RunnableJarFile.
 JavaFX SDK is also provided in the same folder. cd into RunnableJarFile folder and open terminal.

 Run the following command in the terminal.